vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/2_sthirI-karaNa-vibhAgaH.md

 1.

 those who are devoted to the Lord, are sure to attain moksha, even in the event of some faults happening to them, as they would be cxpiated by appropriate expiation or they would be cleared by the Lord, by inflicting mild punishments.
-There is no doubt at all

-274

-Essence of Srimad Rahasyatraya Saram

-regarding the attainment of moksha for those who have surrendered unto the Lord;
+There is no doubt at all regarding the attainment of moksha for those who have surrendered unto the Lord;

 those Prapannas who are bereft of any defect